jmejia8/Metaheuristics.jl/docs/src/tutorials/simple-tutorial.md

 # Getting Started

-After reading this tutorial you'll become an expert using `Metaheuristics` module.
+After reading this tutorial you'll become an expert in using the `Metaheuristics` module.

 ## Minimization Problem